 - 1. The city engineering department shall annually gather and provide the following information to the GMOC: - a.
-Amount of current capacity in the Metropolitan Sewer System now used or committed and the status of Chula Vista's contracted share; - b.
-Ability of sewer facilities and Chula Vista's share of the Metropolitan Sewer System's capacity to absorb forecasted growth over the next five years; - c.
+Tamount of current capacity in the Metropolitan Sewer System now used or committed and the status of Chula Vista's contracted share; - Ability of sewer facilities and Chula Vista's share of the Metropolitan Sewer System's capacity to absorb forecasted growth over the next five years; - c.
 Evaluation of funding and site availability for budgeted and projected new facilities; and - d.
-Other relevant information. - 2.
-Should the GMOC determine that a potential problem exists with respect to sewer, it may issue a Statement of Concern in its annual report.
+Other relevant information.

+Should the GMOC determine that a potential problem exists with meeting the projected needs of development with respect to sewer, it may issue a Statement of Concern in its annual report.